 that's - renewaters - unfortunately you have to copy this by hand into your email, apparently its the only way I can stop the spammers, sorry for the inconvenience

-The 175 Sport replica (also below) was a project that sat in my shed for about 8 years after I'd sourced all the parts.
-Then last winter Sue decided she was going to ride her 200 in the 2016 Rocky Mountain Moto Giro I was inspired to finish (OK start) mine.
-I'm very happy with the way it turned out concidering I started out with a much unloved 160 Monza Jr.
+The 175 replica was a project that sat in my shed for about 8 years after I'd sourced all the parts.
+Then last winter Sue decided she was going to ride her 200 in the 2016 Rocky Mountain Moto Giro so I was inspired to finish (OK start) mine.
+I'm very happy with the way it turned out considering I started out with a much unloved and severely neglected 160 Monza Jr.

 1958 Ducati 175 Sport replica